 I grew up in a happy home for the most part …or so I thought.
 As I got older, truths were revealed to me that had not been so during my childhood.
 Consequently, I became more aware of myself and realized that things were not as peachy as I had originally perceived.
 While I cherish the beautiful moments of my life, in retrospect I was, in fact, not really happy.
 In reality, I was riddled with anxiety and depression.
 I often felt unheard and did not have a handle on my emotions.
 I was physically unhealthy; overweight and lethargic.
 Regardless of being blessed enough to vacation regularly and receive lovely gifts on holidays unlike many other children, true happiness was not something I understood until much later.

-I find it important to share this as it is the fuel behind my writing.
+I find it important to share this as it is the fuel behind my writing and all of my work.
 I almost did not begin this blog because I do not consider myself an expert writer or life liver; however, I realized that wasn’t the point.
 My passion in life has always been to bring joy and healing to the world in some form or fashion, so I decided to join the ranks of sharers – experts and novices alike – who have unknowingly poured into my life so much and helped me along my journey.
 I’ve come across many people over time from varying backgrounds and one thing is constant – each of us has a story.
 That story is usually filled with pain and a quest to find happiness.
 So, as you find bits of my story throughout my blog, I hope that it helps you find the answers you need and inspires you to pass the torch.
 Namaste.